Report Animal Bites to DHEC

 Animal Owners and Anyone Aware of Rabies Threat

-You must notify your local DHEC Public Health Department by the end of the next working day if you become aware that an animal you own – or someone else's pet, farm animal, exotic animal or a stray:
+You must notify your regional DHEC Environmental Health Services office by the end of the next working day if you become aware that an animal you own – or someone else's pet, farm animal, exotic animal or a stray:

 - Has symptoms of rabies